firstdraft/appdev-lessons/lessons/date.md

 ### Creating a date

-**BENP: is this our first library import?
-Maybe that deserved more of an aside about "gems"?**
+**BENP: Do we need an aside section here introducing gems in a bit more detail.**

 The `Date` class isn't loaded into every Ruby program by default, so to use it we first need to say